rtyler/jenkins-infra/README.md

 When it's all done, deprovision the instance via `vagrant destroy ROLE`.

 ### Updating dependencies

-For reasons that Tyler will hopefully clarify at some point, this module maintains the list of Puppet module dependencies in `Puppetfile` and `.fixtures.yml`.
+This module maintains the list of Puppet module dependencies in `Puppetfile` and `.fixtures.yml`.
+The `Puppetfile` is used by r10k for provisioning whereas `.fixtures.yml` is only used by the rspec-puppet system to ensure that appropriate module dependencies are present when compiling catalogues.
 They need to be kept in sync.
 When you modify them, you can have the local environment reflect changes by running `bundle exec rake resolve`.

 ## Branching model